 Whole markets are glowing with the many small handcrafted decorative material like Laxmi Charan.
-People from different regions worship different idol.
+People from different regions worship a different idol.

 forms of Goddess, therefore, various idols of Goddess Durga are available in the market with different materials like brass, wood, etc. For pandal and stages idols of Goddess Durga, Laxmi, Saraswati, and Kartikay are built.

 Pandals are decorating with LED lights, flower, garlands.
 Various handcrafted Diyas and thalis are also available for puja during Navratris.
 Various local handcrafted items like wall hangings, chowki, etc can be brought from the market.